A New Era of Heart Health: How the Djurali Centre is Using iyarn for Remote ECG Monitoring

 Building Culturally Appropriate Solutions

 What sets this project apart is its focus on cultural appropriateness.
-HRI chose iyarn because our technology aligns with the values of the communities we’re working with.
+The Djurali Centre chose iyarn because our technology aligns with the values of the communities we’re working with.
 Our software is user-friendly and, more importantly, allows users to see and understand their own progress in a way that is respectful of their cultural background and traditions.
 We believe that by making healthcare data more accessible and transparent, we can encourage greater engagement and involvement from individuals and communities.

 Looking Ahead: A Model for Indigenous Health Innovation